 What can Legacy Contact of Social Media Account Do?

 A Legacy Contact can delete an account or memorialize it.
-Upon contacting the social media sites, they can request them to delete the account or memorialize it.
-Some legacy policies such as for Facebook, let you designate a ‘legacy contact to look after your account if it is memorialized.
+Upon contacting social media sites, they can request them to delete or commemorate the account.
+Some legacy policies, such as for Facebook, let you designate a legacy contact to look after your account in case you pass away.

 The Legacy Contact can do the following: